-Chemical name: 1.3 Dioxolane-4butanol, 2-ethenyl-.
+Chemical name: Benzenepropanol, .beta.-methyl-.

-CAS number: 2421-08-1.
-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a crosslinking agent to be ultimately used in the manufacture of automotive and aircraft coating materials.
-Based on test data on an expected hydrolysis product for an analogous chemical, EPA has concerns for mutagenicity, oncogenicity, developmental toxicity, liver toxicity, kidney toxicity, and skin sensitization and irritation for the PMN substance.
-As described in the PMN, significant worker exposure is not expected.
+CAS number: 7384-80-7.
+Basis for action: The PMN states that the substance will be used as a raw material to manufacture another chemical.
+Based on test data on the PMN substance, EPA identified possible skin sensitization concerns from dermal exposure to the PMN substance.
+Based on test data on analogous substances, the Agency identified concerns for liver toxicity, kidney toxicity, neurotoxicity, and possible developmental toxicity to workers exposed dermally to the PMN substance.
+For the uses described in the PMN, worker inhalation exposure is not expected and EPA does not expect significant dermal exposure due to the use of impervious gloves.
 Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
-EPA has determined, however, that use of the substance other than as described in the PMN could result in exposures which may cause serious health effects.
-Based on this information, the PMN substance meets the concern criteria at § 721.170(b)(3)(ii).
+EPA has determined, however, that any use of the substance other than as an intermediate, or without the use of impervious gloves where there is potential for dermal exposure, may cause serious health effects.
+Based on this information, the PMN substance meets the concern criteria at § 721.170 (b)(3)(i) and (b)(3)(ii).

-Recommended testing: EPA has determined that the results of a repeated dose 28-day oral toxicity study (OPPTS Harmonized Test Guideline 870.3050) in rodents would help characterize the human health effects of the PMN substance.
+Recommended testing: EPA has determined that the results of a 90-day oral toxicity test (OPPTS Test Guideline 870.3100) in rodents would help characterize the human health effects of the PMN substance.
+Test reports should include protocols approved by EPA, certificate of analysis for the test substance, raw data, and results.

-Chemical name: Chloro fluoro alkane (generic).

-ČAS number: Not available.
-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a chemical intermediate.
-EPA identified health and environmental concerns because the substance may be a persistent, bioaccumulative, and toxic (PBT) chemical, based on physical/chemical properties of the PMN substance, as described in the New Chemicals Program's PBT Category (64 FR 60194; November 4, 1999) (FRL-6097-7).
-EPA estimates that the PMN substance will persist in the environment for more than six months and estimates a bioaccumulation factor of greater than or equal to 1,000.
-Also, based on test data on analogous haloalkanes, EPA predicts toxicity to aquatic organisms.
-As described in the PMN, significant worker exposure is unlikely and the substance is not released to surface waters.
-Therefore, EPA has not determined that the proposed processing or use of the substance may present an unreasonable risk.
-EPA has determined, however, that domestic manufacture, exceedance of the annual import volume limit of 50,000 kilograms, or any predictable or purposeful release containing the PMN substance into the waters of the United States may cause serious health effects and significant adverse environmental effects, since the PMN substance has been characterized by EPA as a PBT.
-Based on this information, the PMN substance meets the concern criteria at § 721.170 (b)(3)(ii), (b)(4)(ii), and

-Recommended testing: EPA has determined that the results of the tiered testing as described in the New Chemicals Program's PBT Category would help characterize the PBT attributes of the PMN substance.
-The fish bioconcentration factor (BCF) test should be conducted using the flow through method with measured concentrations and include a certificate of analysis for the test substance showing percentage and level of impurities; measured BCF should be based on 100% active ingredient and measured concentrations.
+Chemical name: 2-Propenoic acid, 3-(5,5,6-trimethylbicyclo[2.2.1]hept-2vl)cyclohexyl ester.
+CAS number: 903876-45-9.
+Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a thermoset adhesive component.
+EPA has identified health and environmental concerns because the substance may be a persistent, bio-accumulative, and toxic (PBT) chemical, based on physical/ chemical properties of the PMN substance, as described in the New Chemical Program's PBT category (64 FR 60194; November 4, 1999) (FRL-6097-7).
+EPA estimates that the PMN substance will persist in the environment more than two months and estimates a bioaccumulation factor of greater than or equal to 5,000.
+Also, based on test data on analogous acrylates, EPA believes exposure to the PMN substance may cause systemic human health effects and predicts toxicity to aquatic organisms.
+As described in the PMN, significant worker exposure is unlikely, and the substance is neither released to surface waters nor landfilled.
+Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
+EPA has determined, however, that any predictable or purposeful release containing the PMN substance into the waters of the United States or any disposal of the manufacturing, process, or use stream of the PMN substance other than by incineration may cause serious health effects and significant adverse environmental effects, since the PMN substance has been characterized by EPA as a PBT substance that can migrate to ground water.
+Based on this information, the PMN substance meets the concern criteria at § 721.170 (b)(3)(ii), (b)(4)(ii), and (b)(4)(iii).
+Recommended testing: EPA has determined that the results of the tiered testing described in the New Chemicals Program's PBT Category would help characterize the PBT attributes of the PMN substance.
+Test reports should include protocols approved by EPA, certificate of analysis for the test substance, raw data, and results.
+CFR citation: 40 CFR 721.10216.